 Being employed also lent a sense of purpose to the former prisoners' life and helped them cope.
 Most of the informants in this study had people around them that could accept them and did not discriminate.
-All chose to avoid mingling with bad company, as they are aware of the destructive influence that could result.
+All chose to avoid mingling with bad company, as they are aware of the destructive influence that could resulting.
 Therefore, most would refuse an invitation from such friends, who could drag them back into crime.
 This analysis also revealed that two of the three successful informants had no substance issues and all were free from illness.
 Hence, healthy well-being throughout the integration process led to a positive outcome.

-Limitation and further study
+Limitation and Further Study

 This study uses qualitative methods and only involved three informants.
-However, the study's findings may shed an insight into the integrated life and factors that lead to the success of these prisoners from not repeating the crime.
-The need to conduct quantitative research in enabling generalizable findings.
+However, the study's findings may shed an insight into the integrated life and factors that lead to the success of these prisoners in not repeating the crime.
 Future studies need to seek assistance and cooperation from the Malaysian Prisons Department to identify former inmate informants who have successfully integrated into the community, and policy direction.